 We believe that books forge powerful bonds and we are excited to begin the discussions this year!

-UM is delighted to welcome the author to campus.
-Plan to attend his lecture on Tuesday, October 28 at 8pm in the Dennison Theatre.
+UM is delighted to welcome John Vaillant to campus!
+Plan to attend his lecture on Wednesday, September 9 at 8pm in the Dennison Theatre.

-A Special Session for First-Year Students will be on October 28 at 3:10 in the UC Theater.
+A special session for First-Year Students will be held Thursday, September 10 from 1-2pm in the UC Theater.